openxpki/openxpki/doc/reference/configuration/workflow.rst

             hint:
                 name_of_action: A verbose text shown aside of the button
                 name_of_other_action: A verbose text shown aside of the button
+            button:
+                name_of_action:
+                    label: Label to put on the button (default is label from action)
+                    format: layout of the button = assigned stylesheet
+                    # add a confirmation popup when button is pressed
+                    confirm:
+                        label: Headline of the popup dialog
+                        description: Text inside the popup
+                        confirm: label of the proceed button
+                        cancel: label of the abort button

     action:
         name_of_action: (as used above)